Glossary Of Common Legal Terms

 The criminal justice system is difficult to navigate through.
-Be sure to understand the even most basic terminology so you know what you are up against.
-Never be afraid to ask questions if you find yourself charged with a crime, attorneys are here to fight for you and to make sure you understand each part of the process.
+Be sure to understand the basic terminology so you know what you are up against.
+Never be afraid to ask questions.
+If you find yourself charged with a crime, we are here to fight for you and to make sure you understand each part of the process.

 Burden of Proof is the duty to prove disputed facts.
 In a civil case, a plaintiff generally has the burden of proving his or her case.
 In criminal cases, the government has the burden of proving the defendant's guilt.
 Check out here to see when this becomes necessary in the criminal justice system process.

 Burglary Is the crime of entering any property (home, store, etc.) with the intent to commit a theft or any felony therein (Idaho Code §18-1401).
-Burglary carries severe punishments, visit here to learn more about what you would be up against.
+Burglary carries severe punishments, visit our page on Burglary to learn more about what you would be up against.

 Case law is law as established in previous court decisions.
 Also, a synonym for legal precedent and akin to common law, which springs from tradition and judicial decisions.

 Caseload is the number of cases handled by a judge or a court.
 This number can range.